THE MYCOLOGICAL ASSOCIATION OF WASHINGTON, DC

 • Brookside Gardens Visitor Center, 1800 Glenallen Ave, Wheaton, MD

 Join MAW at our popular annual event at the Brookside Gardens Visitor Center.
-We'll have a mushroom display table where you can browse many species of fungi and chat with some of the expert identifiers from our club.
-There'll also be several informational tables about all things fungal.
+This year's event will include myco-related vendors and swag for sale, mushroom-related demos, and our usual mushroom display table where you can browse many species of fungi and chat with some of the expert identifiers from our club.
 We'll also plan to have mushroom walks leaving hourly on the grounds of Brookside Gardens and Wheaton Regional Park.
-No registration is required for this event, and it is open to the public.
+No registration is required for this family friendly event, and it is open to the public.
+For more information, contact vp@mawdc.org.

 • 19 Oct 2025